 Guns Considered Common, Necessary Tools of Drug Trade

-For example, the Government need only show the presence of a firearm at some juncture in the conspiracy, and because guns are considered “common tools of the drug trade,” the showing that one co-conspirator possessed a gun reasonably implies that one or more of the other co-conspirators involved in their “collaborative criminal venture” knew about the possession.
+For example, the Government need only show the presence of a firearm at some juncture in the conspiracy.
+Because guns are considered “common tools of the drug trade,” the showing that one co-conspirator possessed a gun reasonably implies that one or more of the other co-conspirators involved in their “collaborative criminal venture” knew about the possession.

 In effect, the courts have concluded that because drug trafficking is a “dangerous, violent business,” it is reasonably foreseeable that firearms will usually be used in a drug trafficking conspiracy with the knowledge of all the conspirators involved.